DeveshT-2004/Linux-learning-journal/README.md

-# Linux-learning-journal
+# 🐧Linux-learning-journal
-My personal Linux learning journey with notes, commands, and shell scripts.
+This repository documents my journey of learning Linux — from basic commands to shell scripting — while building a strong foundation for Cloud & DevOps.